kubuntu-team/kubuntu-manual/source/docs/repositories.rst

 You can use the Muon Discover to add new repositories.

 **How-to**: Start Muon Discover.
 Select Sources, Configure Software Sources in the window.
 Enter your administrative password at the prompt.
 Left-click the 'Other Software' tab.
 Left-click the 'Add...' button.
 Enter the repository address into the text box.
-The proper format is required, and looks similar to this: deb http://ppa.launchpad.net/kubuntu-ppa/backports/ubuntu vivid main Left-click the 'OK' button to add the repository.
+The proper format is required, and looks similar to this: ppa:kubuntu-ppa/backports Left-click the 'OK' button to add the repository.
 Left-click the 'Close' button.
 A prompt will appear to update the package list.
 Muon will now be allowed to find the newly available software.

 .. image:: ../images/managing-repositories.png
     :align: center
+    :scale: 50 %
 .. image:: ../images/managing-repositories-part2.png
     :align: center
+    :scale: 50 %
 .. image:: ../images/managing-repositories-part3.png
     :align: center
+    :scale: 50 %

 Enable a Repository
 ~~~~~~~~~~~~~~~~~~~~